dalecurtis/video-animation-frame/explainer.md

     //
     // In addition to decoding time, may include processing time.
 E.g., YUV
-    // conversion and/or staging into GPU backed memory. optional double elapsedProcessingTime;
+    // conversion and/or staging into GPU backed memory. double elapsedProcessingTime;  // optional

     // A count of the number of frames submitted for composition.
 Allows clients
     // to determine if frames were missed between VideoFrameRequestCallbacks.
     //
     // https://wiki.whatwg.org/wiki/Video_Metrics#presentedFrames
-    optional unsigned long presentedFrames;
+    unsigned long presentedFrames;  // optional

-    // For video frames coming from a local device like a camera, the time at
+    // For video frames coming from either a local or remote source, this is the
+    // time the encoded packet with the same presentationTimestamp as this frame
+    // was received by the platform.
+E.g., for a local camera, this is the time
+    // at which the frame was captured by the camera.
+For a remote source, this
-    // which the frame was received from the device. optional DOMHighResTimeStamp captureTime;
+    // would be the time at which the packet was received over the network.
+    //
+    // TODO: For remote sources should this instead be an estimate of the
+    // capture time on the remote endpoint?
+    DOMHighResTimeStamp captureTime;  // optional

     // The RTP timestamp associated with this video frame.
     //
     // https://w3c.github.io/webrtc-pc/#dom-rtcrtpcontributingsource
-    optional unsigned long rtpTimestamp;
+    unsigned long rtpTimestamp;  // optional

     // Potentially other useful properties?
 };